mattiaitaliano/modelling-airbnbs-property-listing-dataset/README.md

 # Modelling the Airbnb Property Listing Algorithm
-Data Science Specialization Project of AiCore Curriculum.

 A dataset of information about Airbnb properties is prepared using data cleaning, visualisation, and exploratory analysis.
 The data is stored on the cloud using AWS S3, and then a suite of machine learning and deep learning models are built (both regression and classification) to explore possibilities for property listing and ranking.

-## Milestone 1: Data Preparation
+## Data Preparation
-Technologies / Skills:

 - Exploratory Data Analysis
     - Descriptive statistics (measures of central tendency and measures of dispersion)
     - Data types (categorical, ordinal, nominal)